phpearth/docs/faq/databases/PHP-PDO.md

 var_dump($result->rowCount()); //number of affected rows: 1
 ```

-#Fanally
+## Finally

 Now I think you can do lot with PDO in PHP :)